awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 # Using Field\-Level Encryption to Help Protect Sensitive Data<a name="field-level-encryption"></a>

-You can already configure CloudFront to help enforce secure end\-to\-end connections to origin servers by using HTTPS\.
-Field\-level encryption adds an additional layer of security along with HTTPS that lets you protect specific data throughout system processing so that only certain applications can see it\.
+With Amazon CloudFront, you can enforce secure end\-to\-end connections to origin servers by using HTTPS\.
+Field\-level encryption adds an additional layer of security that lets you protect specific data throughout system processing so that only certain applications can see it\.

-Field\-level encryption allows you to securely upload user\-submitted sensitive information to your web servers\.
-The sensitive information provided by your clients is encrypted at the edge closer to the user and remains encrypted throughout your entire application stack, ensuring that only applications that need the data—and have the credentials to decrypt it—are able to do so\.
+Field\-level encryption allows you to enable your users to securely upload sensitive information to your web servers\.
+The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack, ensuring that only applications that need the data—and have the credentials to decrypt it—are able to do so\.

-To use field\-level encryption, you configure your CloudFront distribution to specify the set of fields in POST requests that you want to be encrypted, and the public key to use to encrypt them\.
-You can encrypt up to 10 data fields in a request\. \(You can't encrypt all of the data in a request with field\-level encryption; you must specify individual fields to encrypt\.\)
+To use field\-level encryption, you configure your CloudFront distribution, specifying the set of fields in POST requests that you want to be encrypted, and the public key to use to encrypt them\.
+You can encrypt up to 10 data fields in a request\. \(You can’t encrypt all of the data in a request with field\-level encryption; you must specify individual fields to encrypt\.\)

-When the HTTPS request with field\-level encryption is forwarded to the origin, and the request is routed throughout your origin sub\-system, the sensitive data is still encrypted, reducing the risk of a data breach or accidental data loss of the sensitive data\.
+When the HTTPS request with field\-level encryption is forwarded to the origin, and the request is routed throughout your origin application or sub\-system, the sensitive data is still encrypted, reducing the risk of a data breach or accidental data loss of the sensitive data\.
 Components that need access to the sensitive data for business reasons, such as a payment processing system needing access to a credit number, can use the appropriate private key to decrypt and access the data\.

+**Note**
-Be aware that in order to use field\-level encryption, your origin must support chunked encoding\.
+To use field\-level encryption, your origin must support chunked encoding\.

 ![\[Field-level encryption in CloudFront\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/fleoverview.png)